52nd CES volunteers answer call to aid local communities

 |0

-This work, 52nd CES volunteers answer call to aid local communities [Image 2 of 2], by TSgt Warren Spearman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 52nd CES volunteers answer call to aid local communities, by TSgt Maeson Elleman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT